Guide to Server Management

 While policy-based management and inventory tools can help IT stay on top of the number of servers, IT has to be disciplined about putting processes in place to prevent virtual sprawl from corrupting the success of a deployment.

-“People know we are able to bring up a new virtual server and turn that around quickly so the requests have increased.
+“People know we can bring up a new virtual server and turn that around quickly, so the requests have increased.
 We basically have had to push back a bit against server creep,” says Albert Ganzon, director of network services and engineering at international law firm Pillsbury Winthrop Shaw Pittman LLP in San Francisco.

 Industry watchers suggest adopting a server life-cycle management process in which a virtual or physical server’s purpose and status from creation to retirement is tracked.
 Failure to curb lax deployment habits can exacerbate other challenges around managing virtual machines, such as patch management.